KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-### 26.3 Tree of Emanation — A Schema of Dual Declivity and Soul Integration
+### 26.3 Tree of Emanation — A Schema of Bifurcal Declivity and Soul Integration

 Zenetism describes reality as a field of reflected emanations,
 arising from a single unstructured source —